-that has the same form as the formal limit of (\ref{eq:iv}) as $H \searrow 1/2$.
-However the averaging expression giving the coefficient $V_3$ does not correspond to the interpretation we arrive at here by the formal limit $H \searrow 1/2$.
-This is because the singular perturbation situation we consider in fact is ``singular'' at $H=1/2$ and ordering of important terms becomes different.
-Nevertheless it is important from the calibration point of view that we have continuity of the implied volatility parameterization and its form at $H=1/2$, providing robustness to the asymptotic framework. }
+which has the same form as the formal limit of (\ref{eq:iv}) as $H \searrow 1/2$.
+The averaging expression giving the coefficient $V_3$ does not, however, correspond to the interpretation we arrive at here by the formal limit $H \searrow 1/2$.
+That is because the singular perturbation situation we consider is in fact ``singular'' at $H=1/2$, and the ordering of important terms changes.
+Nevertheless, it is important from the calibration point of view that we have continuity of the implied volatility parameterization and its form at $H=1/2$, providing robustness to the asymptotic framework.

-\rc{ Finally, in Section \ref{sec:tT} we give the complete statistical description of the stochastic correction coefficient which determines the random component of the price correction and the implied volatility (the first term in Eq.~(\ref{eq:iv})).
+In Section \ref{sec:tT}, we give the complete statistical description of the stochastic correction coefficient, which determines the random component of the price correction and the implied volatility (the first term in Eq.~(\ref{eq:iv})).
 It is a random function of the maturity $T$ and the current time $t$ with Gaussian statistics and with a covariance function that we describe in detail.
-This covariance function has interesting and non-trivial self-similar properties and it is important in order to construct and characterize estimators of the implied surface. }
+This covariance function has interesting and non-trivial, self-similar properties, and this function is important in order to construct and characterize estimators of the implied volatility surface.